-Utilizing the existing level of service as identified in the City of Imperial's SAP, there will be a future need for an additional 70 full time Police Officers, 11 support personnel, and 40 patrol vehicles to accommodate the demand o 81 Future Personnel x 237 Sq.
+Utilizing the existing level of service as identified in the City of Imperial's SAP, there will be a future need for an additional 70 full time Police Officers, 11 support personnel, and 40 patrol vehicles to accommodate the demand created by future development to reach build out.
+These impacts are derived as follows:

+- o 1.6 Police Officers / 1,000 Population x 43,811 Future Population = 70 Future Police Officers - o 0.25 Volunteer Personnel x 70 Future Police Officers = 11 Future Volunteer Personnel o 81 Future Personnel x 237 Sq.
 Ft. per Personnel = 19,209 Future Sq.
 Ft.
 Demand

-- \circ 1.6 Police Officers / 1,000 Population x 43,811 Future Population = 70 Future Police Officers - o 0.25 Support Personnel x 70 Future Police Officers = 11 Future Support Personnel - o 70 Future Police Officers + 11 Future Support Personnel = 81 Total Future Personnel - o 70 Future Police Officers / 2 Patrol Vehicles = 35 Total Future Patrol Vehicles
+- o 70 Future Police Officers + 11 Future Support Personnel = 81 Total Future Personnel - 70 Future Police Officers / 2 Patrol Vehicles = 35 Total Future Patrol Vehicles

-Based on the performance standard of 237 square feet per personnel, an additional 19,209 square feet of Fire facilities will be necessary to meet the demand created by future development.
+Based on the performance standard of 237 square feet per personnel, an additional 19,209 square feet of Police facilities will be necessary to meet the demand created by future development.
 This is demonstrated by the following calculations:

-The City has identified a 10-acre property on the northeast corner of Worthington Road and P Street for a public safety facility8.
+The City has identified a 10-acre property on the northeast corner of Worthington Road and P Street for a public safety facility.
 This public safety facility is anticipated to be approximately 15,000 square feet and to include training facilities to be shared by the fire and police departments.
 It is assumed that the fire department will utilize approximately 10,000 square feet of the facility which leaves 5,000 square feet for the Police Department.
 The facility is currently in a conceptual phase, so the size, number of people needed to adequately serve the station, and the cost is unknown at the time of preparation of the SAP update.
 Based on the analysis conducted by the SAP, it does not appear that a joint use public safety facility with only 5,000 square feet allocated to law enforcement will be adequate to meet the build out demands.